skip to main content

 Prerequisites: Ge 11 a or instructor's permission.

 A quantitative examination of landforms, runoff generation, river hydraulics, sediment transport, erosion and deposition, hillslope creep, landslides and debris flows, glacial processes, and submarine and Martian landscapes.
 Field and laboratory exercises are designed to facilitate quantitative measurements and analyses of geomorphic processes.
-Given in alternate years; not offered 2023-24.
+Given in alternate years; offered 2024-25.

 Instructor: Lamb